lrq3000/csg_dicoms_anonymizer/README.rst

 This app can work with a GUI or from commandline interchangeably, the same features and options will be available.

 Another interesting feature is that you can build on top of an anonymized dataset, you can add new subjects.
 Indeed, each subject gets a unique id based on the name (by default) or by the order in the folder (by using the appropriate option), which makes it impossible to translate back to the original name from the id in any case.

+The goal of this tool is to pseudonymize the data, not anonymize according to regulations.
+The difference is important: private fields will be kept (except if you specify a list of fields to delete), but patients names will be replaced by anonymous pseudonyms, rendering identification by name impossible.
+This is important for studies, where private fields contain important informations (scanner slice timing and parameters, patient's age and gender, etc).
+If you want full anonymization (ie, removing/modifying all private fields), please have a look at [dicom-anon](https://github.com/chop-dbhi/dicom-anon), a Python dicoms anonymizer, with configurable specifications.
+Note however that this is not enough for full anonymization, as you will also need to deface (be warned this might make statistical preprocessing and analysis difficult).

 TODO
 ---------